-C&DD may be reused, recycled, or disposed.
-C&DD may be disposed in Ohio municipal solid waste landfills or C&DD landfills.
-C&DD landfills are required to meet siting, design, operating, closure and post-closure requirements.
-C&DD landfills are prohibited from accepting pulverized debris.
+C&DD may be reused, recycled or disposed in Ohio municipal solid waste landfills or C&DD landfills.
+C&DD landfills are required to meet siting, design, operating, closure and post-closure requirements and are prohibited from accepting pulverized debris.
 An annual license to operate is required to construct and operate a C&DD landfill in Ohio.
-The license is issued by the licensing authority (either the local health department or Ohio EPA).
+The license is issued by the licensing authority, the local health department or Ohio EPA.

 The C&DD program regulations focus on disposal and do not require authorization to conduct C&DD transfer or recycling.
 Other Ohio EPA programs, such as air or surface water, may regulate activities at such facilities.